 What are your payment terms?

-Unless we’ve negotiated something to the contrary in writing, we typically pay invoices at net 60 as revenue permits.
+Unless we’ve negotiated something to the contrary in writing, we typically pay invoices at Net 60 as revenue permits.
 We do not pay interest on outstanding invoices.
-Although we aim to pay invoices sooner than 60 days, we may from time to time need to structure payments later than 60 days.
+Although we aim to pay invoices sooner than 60 days, we may from time to time need to structure payments later than 60 days depending on the circumstances of the project.

 How do I follow up on a finance question?